Date: Aug-Sep 2014

 Chaptalization and Fermentation

-MEMBERS ONLYJean-Antoine Chaptal lacked one major benefit we enjoy today: The work in microbiology by Louis Pasteur.
+Jean-Antoine Chaptal lacked one major benefit we enjoy today: The work in microbiology by Louis Pasteur.
 (Chaptal lived from 1756 to 1832 and Pasteur lived from 1822 to 1895.)
-Chaptal was, nonetheless, a brilliant chemist in his era and he introduced many improvements to industrial processes over the course of his lifetime.
-The one for
+Chaptal was, nonetheless,

 Making Your First Wine